Jing Ding

 Setup study eligibility criteria.

-I made extensive page customizations, some of them include:
+I made extensive page customizations, including:

-• Rearrange control layout
+Rearranging control layout

-• Add additional record, table, ASP or ASCX controls
+Adding additional record, table, ASP or ASCX controls

-• Printable page
+Printable page

-• Integrate third-party controls
+Integrating third-party controls

 I used the standard Fuji design theme in Iron Speed Designer.

-Iron Speed Designer Impact
+Iron Speed Designer impact

 Iron Speed Designer easily accommodated frequent user requirement changes, ranging from web page layout to the underlying data model.

-Next Steps
+Next steps

 We have plans to expand the ASAP application in the future.
-As the application is rolled out to additional users we will add more query templates.
+As the application is rolled out to additional users, we will add more query templates.
 There is also a possibility of adding additional sites.

-About the Developer
+About the developer

 Jing Ding has a PhD in Computer Engineering, Bioinformatics and Computational Biology, and an M.S. in Toxicology from Iowa State University.
-He received is B.S. in Biophysics from Fundan University in Shanghai, China.
+He received his B.S. in Biophysics from Fundan University in Shanghai, China.
 He is a self-taught programmer who "played" with assembly, C and C++ in the 1990s.
 He took a break from programming from 1997 to 2000.
 When he picked it up again in 2001, he worked with Java.
 Jing began working with C#.NET in 2006.

-Privacy Statement
+Terms of Service Privacy Statement